Founders of the DofE programme

 The international prize was brought to the Czech Republic by the first Republican golf champion, Lady Luisa Abrahams.
-In the year 1995 under the auspices of the Ministry of Education, Youth and Sports, the programme was launched under the name EDIE in 30 institutions, mostly secondary schools.
+In 1995, under the auspices of the Ministry of Education, Youth and Sports, the programme was launched under the name EDIE in 30 institutions, mostly secondary schools.
 A year later, a national office was established.
 In 2013, with the change of the name of the programme to the Duke of Edinburgh International Award, a new National Office was established, based in Prague.
 We were the first country to adopt a new visual identity for the programme and this move was supported by Prince Edwardthe youngest son of Prince Philip, the founder of the programme.
 Prince Edward is also Chairman of the Board of Trustees of The Duke of Edinburgh's International Award Foundation.

 The DofE programme is also supported by prominent Czech personalities such as adventurer Jakub Vágner, mountaineer Klára Kolouchová, fashion designer Tatiana Kovaříková and Next.